 UK government approved supplier of COVID testing

 Bulk and repeat order discounts available

-During the current pandemic, given our 7 years experience in direct-to-consumer saliva-based testing services, we have diverted resources and expertise into developing a simple, low cost and scalable testing service for SARS-CoV-2.
+During the current pandemic, given our 8 years experience in direct-to-consumer testing services, we have diverted resources and expertise into developing a simple, accurate and affordable test for the virus that causes COVID-19.

 |Coronavirus Test Kit Specifications|

 |Estimated lab turnaround time||Within 36 hours from receipt|